 This item type is used for inventory items your company assembles before selling.

-When you select Inventory Assembly, you'll be taken to the New Item Screen.
+When you select Inventory Assembly, you'll be taken to the New / Edit Inventory Assembly screen.
 The fields are described below.

 Item Name/Number*: Identify the item by name or by number.

 Subitem of: An inventory assembly can be designated a subitem of another item (for example, a nut or bolt might be a subitem of a larger mechanism being sold).

 Unit of Measure (U/M): Unit of Measure if applicable.

 Active Inventory Assembly Item: Click on this option to ensure this item appears in the "Active" filter view in the Items list.

 Purchase Description: Include a description of the purchased item.
 Use it to include additional information that isn't covered in other fields on this screen.